Baldi00/GamestopApp-Android/README.md

+# [DEPRECATED]
+This project is no longer supported.
+New version at https://github.com/Brankale/gamestop_android_app

+# [OLD README]

 # GamestopApp-Android
 The app is a videogame wishlist.<br>
-Games and prices are provided by [Gamestop](https://www.gamestop.it).
+Games and prices are provided by [Gamestop Italia](https://www.gamestop.it).

 This is the Android app of the [Java version](https://github.com/Brankale/GamestopApp).